nodejs/node/doc/onboarding-extras.md

 ## best practices

-* commit often, out to your github fork (origin), open a PR
+* commit often, out to your GitHub fork (origin), open a PR
 * when making PRs make sure to spend time on the description:
-  * every moment you spend writing a good description quarters the amount of time it takes to understand your code.
+  * every moment you spend writing good description quarters the amount of time it takes to understand your code.
 * usually prefer to only squash at the *end* of your work, depends on the change